 There is currently controversy over the role the RNLI plays in the English Channel.
 They have been seen to go beyond their strict criteria for lifesaving - some say because the Border Force have not been undertaking their own tasks efficiently.
-They are the UK government-funded agency with primary responsibility for maritime search and rescue (SAR) but they do not have any rescue vessels of its own.
-Unlike the RNLI vessels, Border Force boats were not designed for SAR activity, although they were the UK's "principal assets" for responding to vulnerable migrant boats.
-[Guardian]
+HM Coastguard is the UK government funded agency with primary responsibility for maritime search and rescue (SAR).
+It's equipped with helicopters and fixed-wing patrol aircraft, but without any rescue vessels.
+Unlike the RNLI lifeboats, the Border Force cutters and coastal patrol vessels are not designed for SAR activity, even though they are the UK's 'principal assets' for responding to vulnerable migrant boats As a stop gap measure, five crew transfer vessels (CTVs) designed to service offshore wind turbines and based at Ramsgate, have been chartered to 'rescue' migrants from the English Channel and land them at Dover.
+[Guardian/TC]